Trevor Neilson is Co-founder, Chairman and CEO of WasteFuel.

 Neilson is an advisor on climate issues to Palo-Alto based PsiQuantum, which is working is to build the world’s first useful quantum computer out of conventional silicon chips that process information using individual photons as well as electronics.

-He is also a Co-founder of The Philippines Foundation.
+He is also a Co-founder of Creatures United, an organization focused on biodiversity protection and the species extinction crisis, and Co-founder of The Philippines Foundation.

 In the wake of the devastating California fires in 2018, Neilson co-founded the Malibu Foundation.
 He was named a “Citizen of the Year” by the Malibu Times in honor of his work in Malibu and the surrounding region.